giuliafrascaria/DaDa/README.md

 # DaDa

-DaDa is a Web-Application developed for the exam of Software Enginnering and Web Applications.
+DaDa is a Web-Application developed for the exam of Software Engineering and Web Applications.

 It simulates an e-commerce web site where users can buy, sell or donate articles.